20105070/20105070/README.md

 ### 1 - Use-Cases:
 - View recommended countries and cities.
 - Input and search universities by country or city.
-- Click university names to travel to their websites.
+- Click university name to travel to its website.
-- Save universities to a database.
+- Save university to a database.
 - Load universities from a database.
-- Delete universities from a database.
+- Delete university from a database.

 ### 2 - Hosting:
 - Download the back-end YouNiversity zip from https://github.com/20105070/20105070.github.io.